 - Have used steroids for a long period of time

 - Suffer from diabetes

 - Have a family history of glaucoma

-Often, there are no symptoms until the disease has advanced, so it’s important to remain vigilant if you experience any changes to your eyes.
-It’s also really crucial that you attend a thorough eye examination at least every two years – even if your vision is good – as an Optometrist can help detect the disease.
+Often, there are no symptoms until the disease has advanced, so it’s important to remain vigilant if you experience any changes to your vision.
+It’s also really crucial that you attend regular eye examinations at least every two years – even if your vision is good – as an optometrist can help detect the disease.

 If you start to suffer from any of the following symptoms, contact your optometrist as soon as possible:

 - Seeing halos around lights

 - Eyes that look hazy (especially in infants)

 - Nausea or vomiting

 How to take action against glaucoma